 10.38.2 Channel selection methods for a VHT BSS

-Before an AP starts a VHT BSS, the AP shall perform a minimum of dot11VHTOBSSScanCount OBSS scan
+Before a STA starts a VHT BSS, theSTA shall perform a minimum of dot11VHTOBSSScanCount OBSS scan

 operations to search for existing BSSs (see 10.38.3 (Scanning requirements for VHT STA)).

-If the AP starts a VHT BSS that occupies some or all channels of any existing BSSs, the AP may select a
+If an AP or a mesh STA starts a VHT BSS that occupies some or all channels of any existing BSSs, the AP or mesh STA may select a

 primary channel of the new VHT BSS that is identical to the primary channel of any one of the exsting BSSs.

-If the AP chooses to select a primary channel of a new VHT BSS with a 40 MHz, 80 MHz, 160 MHz or
+If the AP or mesh STA chooses to select a primary channel of a new VHT BSS with a 40 MHz, 80 MHz, 160 MHz or

 80+80 MHz operating channel width from among the channels on which no beacons are detected during the